HanoteauN/exquisite-corpse2/theTomb.md

 he typed before.

-Deep within the tomb was the litch king **Keltu'zad** + his minion thirsting for the Living +
+Deep within the tomb was the litch king **Keltu'zad** + and his minion thirsting for the Living +
 ~deep below the ground~ +

 The adventurers received a text message from Nathan Drake telling them that unfortunately Lara Croft was busy at home and that they should be careful of ToutenCarton's malediction.